-Some children find separation hard.
-If you anticipate your child might struggle to say good-bye we welcome a conversation before the first day to discuss how to best support you and your child.
+Some children, both preschoolers and older, find separation hard.
+If you anticipate your child might struggle to say goodbye we welcome a conversation before the first day to discuss how to best support you and your child.
 You will find a caring and patient team of educators to help you find your way through those first few mornings.